Erythropoietic protoporphyria: Treatment

 There is no cure for this disorder; however, symptoms can usually be managed by limiting exposure to daytime sun and some types of artificial lighting.
 Most types of artificial lighting emit light in the problematic wavelengths, with fluorescent lighting being the worst offender.
 Color temperature can be a good indicator of what light is most detrimental, as the higher the color temperature, the more violet light (380–450 nm) is emitted.
 Incandescent and LED lighting in the soft white range (2700–3000 K) produce the least problematic light.
 Additionally, selecting lower wattage bulbs can reduce the overall output of light.

-Since the photosensitivity results from light in the visible spectrum, most sunscreens are of little use (with the exception of non-nano zinc oxide which provides uniform protection between 290–400 nm and some protection up to 700 nm).
+Since the photosensitivity results from light in the visible spectrum, most sunscreens are of little use (with the exception of non-nano zinc oxide which provides uniform protection between 290 and 400 nm and some protection up to 700 nm).
 Sun protective clothing can also be very helpful, although clothing with UPF values are only rated based on their UV protection (up to 400 nm) and not on their protection from the visible spectrum.
 Some sun protective clothing manufacturers use zinc oxide in their fabrics, such as Coolibar's ZnO Suntect line, which will offer protection from visible light.

 Window films which block UV and visible light up to 450 nm can provide relief from symptoms if applied to the patient's automobile and home windows.

 Blue blocking screen protectors can help provide relief from symptoms caused by televisions, phones, tablets and computer screens.

 EPP is considered one of the least severe of the porphyrias.
 Unless there is liver failure, it is not a life-threatening disease.